MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 |Type|Description|
 |-|-
 [NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Selector of all negative keyword lists in this account.
 By default, the selector returns all negative keyword lists in this account.
-You can also use the selector's methods to return a filtered list of negative keyword lists.
+Use the selector's methods to filter the list of negative keyword lists.

 ## <a name="newnegativekeywordlistbuilder"></a>newNegativeKeywordListBuilder

-Returns a negative keyword list [builder](../concepts/builders.md) for this account.
+Returns a [builder](../concepts/builders.md) that you use to add a negative keyword list to this account.

 ### Returns

 |Type|Description|
 |-|-
-[NegativeKeywordListBuilder](./NegativeKeywordListBuilder.md)|Negative keyword list builder for this account.
-Use the builder to add a negative keyword list to this account.
+[NegativeKeywordListBuilder](./NegativeKeywordListBuilder.md)|A builder that you use to add a negative keyword list to this account.